AdobeDocs/experience-manager-65.en/help/commerce/commerce-cloud/getting-started.md

 thumbnail: 37843.jpg
 ---

-# Getting started with AEM Commerce as a Cloud Service {#start}
+# Getting started with AEM Commerce {#start}

-To get started with AEM Commerce as a Cloud Service, your Experience Manager Cloud Service needs to be provisioned with the Commerce Integration Framework (CIF) add-on.
+To get started with AEM Commerce, your Experience Manager Cloud Service needs to be provisioned with the Commerce Integration Framework (CIF) add-on.
 The CIF add-on is an additional module on top of [AEM Sites as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/sites/home.html).

 >[!VIDEO](https://video.tv.adobe.com/v/37843?quality=12&learn=on)

 ## Onboarding {#onboarding}

-The onboarding for AEM Commerce as a Cloud Service is a two-step process:
+The onboarding for AEM Commerce is a two-step process:

-1. Get AEM Commerce as a Cloud Service enabled and the CIF add-on provisioned
+1. Get AEM Commerce enabled and the CIF add-on provisioned
-2. Connect AEM Commerce as a Cloud Service with your Magento environment
+2. Connect AEM Commerce with your Magento environment

 The first step is done by Adobe.
 You will need to provide information such as the IMS organization, the GraphQL endpoint URL of your Magento environment, etc. as part of the provisioning process.
 For more details on pricing and provisioning, you need to reach out to your sales representative.